We've been Canberra's law firm for 44 years

 SEMINAR REPORT

-Are you ready for the Government's aged-care changes now in effect?
+Are you ready for the Government's aged-care changes from Nov 1?

 Our first seminar for the year was 'informative', 'extremely helpful', and 'very well organised'